gretalannon/gretalannon/README.md

 Welcome to my GitHub profile!
 I'm from Granger, Indiana, and currently studying **Industrial Design** and **Computing & Digital Technologies** at the **University of Notre Dame.**

+I'm passionate about all things design, and enjoying creating in my free time.
+I also love to read, hike, play piano, and practice my Spanish!

 📍 **Location:** Notre Dame, IN
 📧 **Email:** [glannon2@nd.edu](mailto:glannon2@nd.edu)
 👨‍💻 **GitHub:** [gretalannon](https://github.com/gretalannon)